 Growing up, I adored eggplant parm!
 No matter how laborious the cooking process was, it was always worth it in the end.

 If you’ve never had it, eggplant parmesan is an Italian dish made up of slices of eggplant coated in flour and breadcrumbs, then baked in layers of rich marinara and melted cheese!
-It’s a must-try for any and all Italian food lovers.
+It’s a must-try for any Italian food lovers.

 It’s just like chicken parmigiana – but made vegetarian with eggplant instead of chicken!